-For the past twenty years, the Pacific Life Foundation has supported the national American Red Cross with nearly $1,700,000 in funding for their disaster relief services, providing support for the victims of Hurricane Andrew, 9/11, the Southern California Wildfires, Hurricane Katrina, the Japan Earthquake and Pacific Tsunami, Superstorm Sandy, and the recent Oklahoma Tornados.
-The Foundation also matched the contributions made by employees of Pacific Life and its subsidiaries to the American Red Cross and other disaster relief nonprofit agencies.
+For the past twenty years, the Pacific Life Foundation has supported the national American Red Cross with nearly $1,700,000 in funding for their disaster relief services, which included providing support for the victims of Hurricane Andrew, 9/11, the Southern California Wildfires, Hurricane Katrina, the Japan Earthquake and Pacific Tsunami, and Superstorm Sandy.
+The Foundation also matches the contributions made by employees of Pacific Life and its subsidiaries to the American Red Cross and other disaster relief nonprofit agencies.
+In 2013, the Foundation provided a total of $175,000 to the national American Red Cross for their disaster relief services for the Colorado Flooding, Oklahoma Tornados, and Typhoon Haiyan.